microsoft/pxt-arcade/docs/courses/csintro1/motion/random.md

 4. Add a ``||game:splash||`` for the ``||variables:anotherRandom||`` variable
 5. **Challenge:** use blocks to generate a random number that can result in both negative and positive values

-## Concept: Pick a random location
+## Concept: Pick a Random Location

 https://youtu.be/Ggj4rOXw6ns